ChemloverYuchen/FLAME/README.md

 cd /dir/to/this/repo # !cd the dir you git clone or download this repository pip install -r requirements.txt
 ```
-and then you could use FluoDB by python shell or jupyter.
+and then you could use FLAME by python shell or jupyter.

 ## FLAME Usage